jerome-t/netmiko-scp-multi-thread-upload/README.md

 # NX-OS-SCP-Bulk-Transfer

-A Simple Python script to upload and verify (checksum) files to multiple Cisco NX-OS devices, with the support of Netmiko.
+A Simple Python script to upload and verify (checksum) files to multiple Cisco NX-OS devices in parallel, with the support of Netmiko.

 ## Use Case Description